supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 1. Close all open windows.

 ## Task 4: Verify synchronization in Azure AD
+In this task, you will verify the synchronization of identities in Azure Active Directory.
+You will access the Microsoft 365 admin center, navigate to the Identity section, and verify that user accounts synchronized from on-premises AD are visible in Azure AD.
+By confirming successful synchronization, you will ensure that users can access cloud-based resources using their on-premises credentials.

 1. On the taskbar, select **Microsoft Edge**.